sty2000/-Campaign-Performance-Dashboard/README.md

 Bootstrap is integrated into the project to leverage its robust CSS framework for styling and layout.
 Additionally, Bootstrap's grid system is utilized to create flexible and responsive layouts.

+## Development History

+### Agile Methodology

+The development process followed an incremental and iterative approach.
+Each iteration added a specific functionality, tested it, and then proceeded to the next.
+This approach allowed for continuous improvement and quick adaptation to changing requirements.

+### Iterations

+1. **First Iteration**:
+   - Implemented a non-interactive dropdown menu skeleton.

+2. **Second Iteration**:
+   - Added click selection functionality.
+   - Integrated JSON data to populate the dropdown.

+3. **Third Iteration**:
+   - Added responsiveness to the application.
+   - Applied Bootstrap for styling and improved UI.

+4. **Fourth Iteration**:
+   - Implemented a return button to navigate back.

+5. **Fifth Iteration**:
+   - Implemented dark mode functionality.

 ## References
 - [Dropdown Documentation](https://terryz.github.io/docs-vue3/dropdown/)
 - [Vue 3 and TypeScript](https://blog.csdn.net/weixin_44510200/article/details/136896422)